Site icon Inner Blindness

 I’m long past childhood now, and got glasses so early I honestly don’t remember what it was like to function without them.
 And I know my parents thought they were doing their best for me.
 It wasn’t common to focus on a child’s feelings back then — there was work to be done!
 Yet I can’t help wondering what would have happened if someone had noticed that there were times when I saw pretty well, and some sights I liked looking at more than others.
 Maybe I didn’t have “bad eyes” after all (I still cringe at this phrase I heard so often), I just didn’t have enough to look at that made me feel good.

 Today I consciously give my vision “treats” of bright colors and interesting sights and plenty of rest.
 When I talk to people about holding onto resentment now, I remind them that they have more choices than they did as children.
-Energy work like EFT or journalling or another releasing or forgiveness practice may be in order to let the past go — please don’t let it ruin your present!
+Energy work like EFT or journaling or another releasing or forgiveness practice may be in order to let the past go — please don’t let it ruin your present.
 See yourself removing that coat that doesn’t really fit you and never did, just setting it aside, like the child in the photo is doing with those glasses he doesn’t want.
 It’s your life now — create it exactly as you wish!

 Exit mobile version